pwjablonski/Ratios/README.md

 ## Try it out
 To view the project navigate to navigate to [https://pwjablonski.github.io/Ratios](https://pwjablonski.github.io/Ratios).
-Play around with the slider or try typing in some of these well known numbers
+Play around with the slider or try typing in some of these well known numbers as decimals.

 | Fraction | Decimal |
 |-----|-----|